credativ/vali/production/helm/README.md

 We recommend Valitail to ship your logs to Vali as the configuration is very similar to Prometheus.
 This allows you to ensure that labels for metrics and logs are equivalent by re-using the same `scrape_configs` and `relabeling` configuration.
-When using Grafana having the same labels will allows you to pivot from Metrics to Logs verify easily by simply switching datasource.
+When using Plutono having the same labels will allows you to pivot from Metrics to Logs verify easily by simply switching datasource.

 To only install Valitail use the following command: